HL7/fetal_records/input/pagecontent/index.md

 * Step 3: Define the data

     In this step we take a deeper look into the functional needs of the data.
 We strive to set a logical data model for the various clinical resources.
-The set in each use case can be different of course, but when we collect  all the data, we would come to a common set for mother, fetas and child.
-The consideration here is if we can recognize the data as a feature of the mother, fetas or child.
+The set in each use case can be different of course, but when we collect  all the data, we would come to a common set for mother, fetus and child.
+The consideration here is if we can recognize the data as a feature of the mother, fetus or child.
 Once we have achieved a consensus on the set, we can consider this as a core set, which contains the most common data used in the pregnancy and birth care.
 Where possible we try to set an appropriate terminology binding.

 * Step 4: Define the transactions